-I host a LOT of parties, large parties, big dinner parties, cocktail gatherings, themed parties, happy hours, small intimate dinners.
+I host a LOT of parties, large parties, big dinner parties, cocktail gatherings, holiday celebrations, themed parties, happy hours, and small intimate dinners.
 One of my favorite things in life is to indulge my culinary creativity crafting special food and drink menus and invite people over to mingle, eat, drink and have fun.

 I enjoy the work of creating these meals and gatherings and spend a lot of time on the menus and planning.
 The word is my parties are tons of fun and no one ever leaves hungry.